wiwiluo/BunkrDownloader/README.md

 ## Dependencies

 - Python 3
-- `playwright` - for browser automation and downloading content.
 - `BeautifulSoup` (bs4) - for HTML parsing
 - `requests` - for HTTP requests
 - `rich` - for progress display in the terminal.